neorning97/Master-s-thesis/scripts/3D_properties/README.md

 # Subcompartment Classification Analysis

-Script for classifying genomic bins in verified translocated regions as **retained**, **adopted**, or **other** relative to the wildtype chromatin subcompartment state, and testing whether those fractions differ significantly from the genome-wide background.
+Script for classifying genomic bins in karyotype translocated regions as **retained**, **adopted**, or **other** relative to the wildtype chromatin subcompartment state, and testing whether those fractions differ significantly from the genome-wide background.